saurabh1489/AndroidTechnicalTest/README.md

 ## App Requirements

-The App must have the ability to perform the following basic functions:
+The requirements from the business owner are:

-1. Display all pupils.
+1. I need to be able to see a list of all pupils.
-2. Display details for a single pupil.
+2. I need to be able to drill down into a detailed display for a single pupil.
-3. Delete a pupil.
+3. I need to be able to delete a pupil.
-4. Continue to work offline using previously gathered data.

-Feel free to implement extra useful or interesting features if you want.
+4. The above requirements should continue when I am offline.
+With data synchronising when I'm next online.

 In addition, you should also:

-1. Write a short ReadMe about your code and your design or any assumptions you made.
+1. Write a short ReadMe about your code, your design, assumptions made and which requirements are implemented.
 2. Write production quality code.
-3. Contact us if you have any problems.
-4. Submit your source code as a .zip file.
+3. Submit your source code as a .zip file.
 Also, do not include any binary files in your final solution.

 ## Good Luck!